SceneGATE: Scene-Graph based co-Attention networks for TExt visual question answering: SceneGATE---Input Representations

-\section{SceneGATE - Input Representations}
+\section{SceneGATE---Input Representations}

-In this work, we proposed a scene graph based co-attention network for TextVQA task, the architecture is shown in Figure \ref{fig:SceneGATE-archi}.
-We first describe the input representations, the scene graph generation and the scene graph encoding methods in Section \ref{sec:input_reprensentation}.
-We then explain the co-attention networks for multi-modality semantic and positional relation integration in Section \ref{sec:sceneGATE_atte}.
+In this work, we proposed a Scene Graph-Based Co-Attention Network for TextVQA tasks; the architecture is shown in Figure \ref{fig:SceneGATE-archi}.
+We first describe the input representations, the scene graph generation and the scene graph encoding methods in Section~\ref{sec:sceneGATE_input}.
+We then explain the co-attention networks for multi-modality semantic and positional relation integration in Section~\ref{sec:sceneGATE_atte}. {Table ~\ref{tab:symbol-def} defines all the mathematical symbols in our description.}